 14 yrs and up, $175, 14 week course - Prerequisite: Foundational Great Books

-This course will immerse students in an examination of our wider cosmos as they come to understand the purpose of studying Astronomy and how it points to an outside Intellect as the Creator of the Universe.
-Through the writing and mathematical hypothesis of the ancient astronomers, students will investigate the movements of the heavens and how their early understanding progressed to our knowledge of the heavens today.
+This course will immerse students in an examination of our wider cosmos as they come to understand the purpose of studying Astronomy and how it points to a great symmetry and design in the cycle of the heavens.
+Through the writing and mathematical hypothesis of the ancient astronomers, students will investigate the movements of astronomical bodies and how their early understanding progressed to our knowledge of the heavens today.

 - Observing the setting of the Sun, time based upon a point of reference location.

 - The movement of the stars across the sky, through choosing one star close to the horizon and noting the time it sets.

 - Noting the phases of the moon throughout the month.